yichunzhao/spring-jpa-projection/README.md

 #### closed projection

-a closed projection means using a method name exaclty match an attribute name.
+a closed projection means a method name exactly matches an attribute name.

-a contrain: the closed projection interface is only used as an element type of a collection.
+a constrain: the closed projection interface is only used as an element type of a collection.

+a closed project may carry out a nested projection, but it must root on the owner side, otherwise, on the inverse side, it doesn't have a reference to the external entity.

 #### open projection

-A Open projection decorated with SpEL enables us to define interface methods with unmatched names and with return values re-computed at a runtime.
+An Open projection decorated with SpEL enables us to define interface methods with unmatched names and with return values re-computed at a runtime.